Colourful Places in India You Should not miss out for your Instagram pictures and happy memories. For photography lovers these cities are boon.

-‘Butterfly 🦋 which color you want?’
+‘Butterfly 🦋 which colour you want?’

 Do you remember playing this game in childhood?